Breadcrumb navigation

 About Introduction to Video Projection Mapping

-This five-day course aimed at beginners will give you a unique opportunity to learn and develop the necessary skills to prepare and project video onto a 3D structure, using industry standard video projection software Resolume Arena 7 and Adobe CC.
+This five-day course for beginners gives you a unique opportunity to learn and develop the skills needed to design, prepare, and project video onto 3D structures.
+Working with industry-standard software Resolume Arena 7 and Adobe Creative Cloud you will move from first principles through to a finished mapped piece by the end of the week, combining technical knowledge with creative practice.

 Who is the course for?

-- Anyone aged 16 and over interested in video projection.
+- Anyone aged 16 and over with an interest in video projection.

-- An interest or experience in digital art, graphic design, video editing, technical theatre, gaming etc. would be an advantage.
+- A background or interest in digital art, animation, graphic design, motion graphics, video editing, technical theatre, live events, or gaming is an advantage but not essential.

 What can I expect?